Coro Vivo Ottawa is a vibrant, friendly, community choir attracting members from across the National Capital Region.

 Louise has had many invitations, from groups of all ages, to give workshops on ear training and accompaniment.
 She has served as accompanist for the University Choir and le Théâtre Lyrique de Hull, and has accompanied professional singers and instrumentalists when making recordings for the CBC.

-Currently, Louise directs two children’s choirs for the Conservatoire de Musique de Gatineau, and she continues to be involved as a consultant and accompanist in the Ottawa music community.
+Currently, Louise is engaged as an accompanist for the Conservatoire de musique de Gatineau, and she continues to be involved as a consultant and accompanist in the Ottawa music community.

-2015 marked the 25th Anniversary of Louise’s involvement with Coro Vivo Ottawa.
-The choir is privileged to have this long-standing association, benefiting from her generosity, expertise and professional skills.
+Coro Vivo Ottawa is privileged to have Louise as their long-standing accompanist, benefiting from her generosity, expertise and professional skills.
 She has accompanied Coro Vivo since 1990.

 Coro Vivo is strongly committed to the community.